natcap/invest.users-guide/source/getting_started.rst

 Adding the InVEST toolbox to ArcMap
 ===================================

-If you are working with sample data, you may wish to open InVEST220.mxd, which has the toolbox already loaded.
-Follow these steps if you will be working with your data.

 + START ArcMap.
 Save as a new mxd file.
 Ensure that ArcToolbox is open.
 If not, select the toolbox icon from the standard toolbar.
 + Right-click on an empty part of the ArcToolbox window and select ADD TOOLBOX.
 Or, right click on the top-most ArcToolbox text (see graphic below).